AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-11-28-subtle-web-accessibility-issues/index.md

 ## Final Thoughts

 We only considered a handful of accessibility failures in this article.
 In reality, there are many more WCAG success criterions covering a wide range of user experiences.
-Hopefully, you now know how to identify and fix some of the less obvious accessibility issues you may encounter on the web.
+Hopefully, you now know how to identify and fix some of the less noticeable accessibility issues you may encounter on the web.

 {% include "unsplashAttribution.md" name: "Joanna Kosinska", username: "joannakosinska", photoId: "AYxVEG2Zywk" %}